 A recent study involving migraines has become the focus of a lot of attention in the medical community.
-When a person experiences migraines, especially if those migraines are preceded by aura, a person is at a higher risk for having a stroke following surgery.
-While the risk is still rather low (about 0.6%), that’s about double the risk for a patient who doesn’t get migraines.
+When a person experiences migraines, a person is at a higher risk of having a stroke following surgery.
+This is true especially for those who experience migraines with aura.
+While the risk is still rather low (about 0.6%), that’s about double the risk for a patient without migraines.

 Adding Migraines to Other Risk Factors

-One of the reasons doctors are so concerned is that migraines can become a bigger issue when combined with other risk factors.
+Doctors are so concerned as migraines can become a bigger issue when combined with other risk factors.
 For example, surgery becomes more dangerous the older a patient is.
-So if a patient is older, experiences migraines, and potentially has a few other factors that increase risk, the chance of surgical complications increases.
+So if a patient is older, experiences this neurological disorder, and potentially has other factors that increase risk, the chance of surgical complications increases.

 Getting Help for the Underlying Problem—Migraines

 One of the best things a patient can do is try to find the underlying cause of migraines and eliminate it.
-This can sometimes be easier said than done since many in the medical community have differing opinions on how migraines are caused.
-However, since many migraines begin following head or neck trauma, one place that it makes sense to look at is the upper cervical spine.
+However, medical professionals have differing opinions on how migraines are caused.
+Since many migraines begin following head or neck trauma, it makes sense to look at the upper cervical spine.

 If you are experiencing migraines, especially if they began following a head or neck injury or if they are accompanied by neck pain, contact an upper cervical chiropractor near you to learn more about this natural way to find relief.